-On the Notes Closing Date, Products Corporation, the Guarantors and the representatives of the initial purchasers of the 53/4% Senior Notes entered into a Registration Rights Agreement, pursuant to which Products

-Corporation and the Guarantors agreed with the representatives of the initial purchasers, for the benefit of the holders of the 5/4% Senior Notes, that Products Corporation would, at its cost, among other things: (i) file a registration statement with respect to the 53/4% Senior Notes within 150 days after the Notes Closing Date to be used in connection with the exchange of the 53/4% Senior Notes and related guarantees for publicly registered notes and related guarantees with substantially identical terms in all material respects (except for the transfer restrictions relating to the 5/4% Senior Notes and interest rate increases as described below); (ii) use its reasonable best efforts to cause the applicable registration statement to become effective under the Securities Act within 210 days after the Notes Closing Date; and (iii) use its reasonable best efforts to effect an exchange offer of the 53/4% Senior Notes and the related guarantees for registered notes and related guarantees within 270 days after the Notes Closing Date.
-In addition, under certain circumstances, Products Corporation was required to file a shelf registration statement to cover resales of the 53/4% Senior Notes.
-If Products Corporation failed to satisfy such obligations, it was obligated to pay additional interest to each holder of the 53/4% Senior Notes that were subject to transfer restrictions, with respect to the first 90-day period immediately following any such failure, at a rate of 0.25% per annum on the principal amount of the 53/4% Senior Notes that are subject to transfer restrictions held by such holder.
-The amount of additional interest increased by an additional 0.25% per annum with respect to each subsequent 90-day period until all registration requirements were satisfied, up to a maximum amount of additional interest of 0.50% per annum on the principal amount of the 53/4% Senior Notes that were subject to transfer restrictions.
+On the Notes Closing Date, Products Corporation, the Guarantors and the representatives of the initial purchasers of the 54% Senior Notes entered into a Registration Rights Agreement, pursuant to which Products Corporation and the Guarantors agreed with the representatives of the initial purchasers, for the benefit of the holders of the 54% Senior Notes, that Products Corporation would, at its cost, among other things: (i) file a registration statement with respect to the 54% Senior Notes within 150 days after the Notes Closing Date to be used in connection with the exchange of the 54% Senior Notes and related guarantees for publicly registered notes and related guarantees with substantially identical terms in all material respects (except for the transfer restrictions relating to the 54% Senior Notes and interest rate increases as described below); (ii) use its reasonable best efforts to cause the applicable registration statement to become effective under the Securities Act within 210 days after the Notes Closing Date; and (iii) use its reasonable best efforts to effect an exchange offer of the 54% Senior Notes and the related guarantees for registered notes and related guarantees within 270 days after the Notes Closing Date.
+In addition, under certain circumstances, Products Corporation was required to file a shelf registration statement to cover resales of the 54% Senior Notes.
+If Products Corporation failed to satisfy such obligations, it was obligated to pay additional interest to each holder of the 54% Senior Notes that were subject to transfer restrictions, with respect to the first 90-day period immediately following any such failure, at a rate of 0.25% per annum on the principal amount of additional interest increased by an additional interest of 0.50% per annum on the principal amount of the 54% Senior Notes that were subject to transfer restrictions.